Terry Desser, MD

 Assistant Professor of Medicine, Biomedical Informatics Research

 Biomedical data fusion: the development of machine learning methods for biomedical decision support using multi-scale biomedical data.
-Previously we pioneered data fusion work using Bayesian and kernel methods studying breast and ovarian cancer.
+Pioneered data fusion work using Bayesian and kernel methods studying breast and ovarian cancer.
 Additionally, developed computational algorithms for the identification of driver genes using multi-omics data.